 Here are some ideas for getting to low carb without a loss of flavor or texture:

-Accompaniments that add acid to some of the soft cheeses is one way to enhance flavor without sugar.
+- Accompaniments that add acid to some of the soft cheeses is one way to enhance flavor without sugar.
 This would include things like olives, pickles, and mustards.

-Accompaniments that add crunch to the creamy texture of cheeses are a low carb way of enhancing texture.
+- Accompaniments that add crunch to the creamy texture of cheeses are a low carb way of enhancing texture.
 This would include ingredients such as nuts or crudites (crispy vegetables like carrots or jicama).
 Just avoid the carmelized pecans or nuts as they are coated with a lot of sugar.

-For the cheese plate above I used two of our chutneys, a red pepper & green apple chutney and a plum chutney.
+For the cheese plate above I used two chutneys, a red pepper & green apple chutney and a plum chutney.

-How to Store Leftover Cheese
+How to Store or Freeze Cheese

 Cheese can be one of the more expensive items on a cheese plate and if you or your guests don’t finish it all (yes, it happens sometimes), then you want to make sure and store your wonderful cheeses in a way that they will preserve the texture and flavor.